rahul-mathamsetti23/rahul-mathamsetti23/ReadMe.md

 - ✍️ **In my free time**, I listen to music and play Badminton.

 ## ⚡ Fun Fact
-- 🤔 **Forgetful Syntax**: I always forget the syntax to iterate a HashMap in Java.
+- 🤔 **Forgetful Syntax**: I always forget the syntax to iterate a HashMap.